 Boundaries for airsheds and air zones do not always coincide because air zones normally encompass a smaller, more urban footprint than do some of the airshed boundaries.

 Table 3 lists the airshed and air zone designations for Otago.
-Maps of airshed and air zone boundaries for centres with long-term, year-round and winter monitoring are shown in Appendix 1 Airshed and air zone boundary maps.
+Maps of airshed and air zone boundaries are shown in Figures 1-14 in Appendix 1.